gwizard/gwizard-example/README.md

 $ java -jar target/gwizard-example-1.0-SNAPSHOT.jar test.yml
 ```

-The most interesting endpoint is probably: http://localhost:8081/fun/headers
+The most exciting endpoint is probably: http://localhost:8081/fun/headers

+(Note that test.yml changes the port from the default of 8080)

 ## GWizard